 This is the first time I’ve read The History of Tom Jones, a Foundling or Henry Fielding.
 The novel, often referred to simply as Tom Jones, is from the Enlightenment period and is considered a comic novel, a picaresque novel, and a bildungsroman.
 It is the third-person narrative telling the tale of Tom Jones, who is abandoned at the estate of a wealthy squire in early to mid 18th century England.
-It is considered part of the Western Canon of literature.

 My rating: 4 of 5 stars